yavuztas/java-spring-fundamentals/README.md

   fish.swim();
 }
 ```
+You can see [liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) in wikipedia for details.
 #### Interface Segregation Principle
 Interface Segregation Principle in a software simply tells us that instead of one general-purpose interface, it is better to use many client-specific ones.
 One obvious problem we can encounter when we violate this principal is the boilerplate invasion of meaningless, empty methods.